-Doing other work for broader security confidence and assurance with higher RoI
+What other work can be done for broader security confidence & assurance?

 Forward thinking organisations are looking beyond just protecting personal data.
 They are seeing the value of following recognised frameworks such as ISO 27001:2013, or NIST Cyber Security.

 A benefit of this approach is being able to more easily demonstrate to stakeholders you can be trusted, and smarter buyers will understand the work you are doing too.

 ISO 27001:2013 is even better because you can (if desired) also achieve an independent highly respected certification that helps demonstrate your commitment for stakeholders.

 Reflect back on the analysis from the threats and opportunities work earlier.
 It will almost certainly deliver a higher return on investment (RoI) by extending the scope of information and adopting a recognised framework despite there being a bit more work to do as well.